PLEASE MAKE IT EASIER FOR US TO

 owner or adopted by a new owner, rather

 than face possible euthanization.

 Our pets love us unconditionally.

-in case the animal should lose its collar.
+in case the animal loses its collar and I.D.

 Lastly, please familiarize yourself with and